-Altogether, these validation results indicate robust performance of the EqDeepRx model.
+Altogether, these validation results indicate robust performance by the EqDeepRx model.
 It can provide a substantial performance gain across all the evaluated channel conditions and models.
-The authors have also done several additional validation experiments, where similar performance was observed, although they have been omitted from this article for brevity.
+We have also done several additional validation experiments, where similar performance was observed, although they have been omitted from this article for brevity.